 At $4.50 or more for your morning brew, some of us have had to learn the hard way that the Starbucks habit can add up.
 Although coffee in moderation is just fine, if you’re feeling a bit like a crack addict every morning, it might be time to consider switching your morning brew.
+Some people realize that drinking low acid coffee is healthier for them while others find a completely different drink to enjoy in the morning.
+If coffee is something that is relied on daily, it may be time to switch things up a little.
 Here are five natural alternatives to coffee.

 Our personal favorites: a Japanese sencha, or Genmaicha, made from green tea and toasted rice.

 2. Chaga tea: Made from a black mushroom that forms on the trunks of trees in cold, Eastern European and Asian climates, chaga has been used as a drink and in folk medicine since the 16th century.
 It’s super high in antioxidants and anti-aging components like SOD, as well as naturally occurring Vitamin D, B complex, and B12.
 B vitamin deficiency can be a common reason for adrenal fatigue-one more reason you might want to kick that caffeine habit.
 Chaga tastes like a blend of coffee and black tea, and with a little soy creamer and cinnamon, you’ll never miss another latte again.
 It comes in powdered form, so you can keep it in your desk and just add hot water when you feel the need for a pick-me-up.

 3. Matcha: A premium green tea powder from Japan, matcha is made from the entire leaf of the Camellia sinensis.
 It does contain some caffeine, but with added benefits like antioxidants, amino acids and chlorophyll.
 Buddhist monks used to drink it during meditation, as the amino acids, combined with caffeine, offer a sustained calm alertness over time.
 Matcha Source has a wide selection of choices.